alfonsof/aws-python-examples/README.md

   * [awss3listall-rapi](/awss3listall-rapi) - AWS S3 List All (Resource API): Example of how to handle S3 buckets and list information about all S3 buckets and the objects they contain.
 It uses the Resource API (high-level) of Boto 3.
   * [awss3upload-rapi](/awss3upload-rapi) - AWS S3 List (Resource API): Example of how to handle S3 buckets and upload a local file to a S3 bucket.
 It uses the Resource API (high-level) of Boto 3.
   * [awss3download-rapi](/awss3download-rapi) - AWS S3 List (Resource API): Example of how to handle S3 buckets and download an object from a S3 bucket to a local file.
 It uses the Resource API (high-level) of Boto 3.
+  * [awss3deleteobject-rapi](/awss3deleteobject-rapi) - AWS S3 Delete Object (Resource API): Example of how to handle S3 buckets and delete an object in a S3 bucket.
+It uses the Resource API (high-level) of Boto 3.
   * [awss3copy-rapi](/awss3copy-rapi) - AWS S3 Copy (Resource API): Example of how to handle S3 buckets and copy an object from a S3 bucket to another S3 bucket.
 It uses the Resource API (high-level) of Boto 3.
   * [awss3move-rapi](/awss3move-rapi) - AWS S3 Move (Resource API): Example of how to handle S3 buckets and move an object from a S3 bucket to another S3 bucket.
 It uses the Resource API (high-level) of Boto 3.